 Don’t be fooled by the name “creative”: there are no creative deliverables in your creative brief.
 Instead, the brief covers everything your client wants you to communicate, without specifically outlining what your deliverables will look like.

-Your creative brief should be sent to the client after you’ve already signed your freelance contract, to ensure you’re not investing too much time and effort in a project that might not actually be confirmed.
+Your creative brief should be sent to the client after you’ve already signed your freelance contract (use Bonsai's online signature maker to sign documents electronically), to ensure you’re not investing too much time and effort in a project that might not actually be confirmed.

 2. Why you should use a creative brief